commercialhaskell/stack/doc/GUIDE.md

 As you probably guessed, there can be multiple snapshot databases available.
 See the contents of the `snapshots` directory in the Stack root.

+* On Unix-like operating systems, each snapshot is in the last of a sequence of three subdirectories named after the platform, a 256-bit hash of the source map (how the package should be built -- including the compiler, options, and immutable dependencies), and the GHC version.

+* On Windows, each snapshot is in a subdirectory that is a shorter hash (eight characters) of the sequence of three directories used on Unix-like operating systems.
+This is done to avoid problems created by default limits on file path lengths on Windows systems.

 These snapshot databases don't get layered on top of each other; they are each used separately.